bryanguillen/countries/README.md

 **Note: The implementation for managing state comes from my [blog post](https://bryg217.github.io/bryans-blog/posts/2-state/).**

-"Countries" is a small project where a user can load all of the countries on the home page, all at one time, and then, the user could click on the country cards, and then see a "summary" page for said country.
+"Countries" is a small project where a user can load all of the countries on the home page (all at once).
+Once the home page is loaded, the user could then interact with the application by click on the countries to learn more about each -- a summary page of sorts.

 This project is actually a more "barebones" version of [this](https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-5cacc469fec04111f7b848ca)